-April is Distracted Driving Awareness Month and our experts from Craig's Driving and Adaptive Transportation program have provided 10 tips to help you to take action again distracted driving.
+Taking all of the research on distracted driving into account, the experts from Craig's Driving and Adaptive Transportation program have provided 10 tips to help you take action against distracted driving.

 - Pay attention.